 Another action that can help is if the borrowers phone number and email address are not input on the application until after the credit report is pulled (it can be added later).

-Are any of these options a 100% guarantee a borrower won’t end up on a trigger list?
-No. There are too many avenues available to get someone’s personal information.
-Everyone has put their phone number and email address in the cyber world for one reason or another.
-Because of technology there are several ways to obtain phone numbers, email addresses and other personal information.
+None of the above options are a 100% guarantee a borrower won’t end up on a trigger list.
+There are too many avenues available to get someone’s personal information in current digital age.
+Everyone has put their phone number, email address and other personal informaiton in the cyber world for one reason or another.

 We recommend that all of our clients implement the first two steps unless they want to get unsolicited phone calls, emails and texts.